Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: Conclusion and Future development

 \section{Conclusion and Future development}

-The main results of the present work can be summarized as follow.
-The AQN annihilation events (identified with nanoflares) will inevitably be accompanied by radio events.
-This proposal is consistent with all observations reported by \cite{Mondal-2020}, including the frequency of appearance, temporal and spatial distributions, intensity, and other related observables.
-There are several direct consequences of this idea, which future observations will be able to support or refute:\\ 1.
-The proposed mechanism suggests that the considerable portion of the radio events recorded at different frequencies might be emitted by one and the same AQN continuously generating radio signals at different frequency bands (as a result of different plasma frequencies at different altitudes).
-This picture suggests that there must be also a spacial correlation between (naively distinct) radio events in the same local patch with size $\sim 10^5 \rm km$ in the different frequency bands with time delays measured in seconds.
+We proposed that AQN annihilation events can be identified with nanoflares and showed that they are inevitably accompanied by radio events.
+This proposal is consistent with all observations reported by \cite{Mondal-2020}, including the frequency of appearance, the temporal and spatial distributions, \textit{their intensity}, and other related observables.
+There are several direct consequences of this proposal, which future observations will be able to support or refute:\\ 1.
+The proposed mechanism suggests that a considerable portion of radio events, recorded at different frequencies, might be emitted by a single AQN continuously generating radio signals, as a result of different plasma frequencies at different altitudes.
+This picture suggests that there must be a spatial correlation between radio events in a given local patch (with size $\sim 10^5 \rm km$ ), in the different frequency bands, with time delays measured in seconds.

-The observation of the correlated clustering events as discussed in subsections \ref{clustering}, \ref{confronts} is the direct manifestation of these correlations observed in the same frequency band.
-We advocate the idea that similar correlations from different frequency bands must also exist.
-In principle this prediction of our proposal can be directly tested by MWA.
+Observations of correlated clustering events, as discussed in subsections \ref{clustering}, \ref{confronts} , are the direct manifestation of correlations observed in the same frequency band.
+We advocate the idea that similar spatial correlations, from different frequency bands, must also exist.
+This prediction can be directly tested by MWA.
 There must also be similar temporal correlations (see item 4 below).

-2. The same picture also suggests that the lower frequency waves are emitted from higher altitudes.
-The important point here is that the dependence of the intensity of the emission as a function of the altitude is a highly nontrivial function due to a number of reasons.
-First, there is a scaling law $r^{-3/2}$ suggesting that the intensity of non-thermal electrons is lower at higher altitudes.
-Secondly, some portion of the non-thermal electrons will release their energy during passage of the lower altitudes regions before they reach the higher altitudes with lower frequency $\nu$.

-As a result of these suppression factors we expect that the low frequency emissions should be, in general, suppressed.
-Of course the radio emission is related to random processes and highly sensitive to some specific local features of the plasma and non-thermal electrons as discussed in subsection \ref{mechanism}.
-Therefore, our prediction on suppression is the subject of possible fluctuations within small frequency bands.